bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 68°
-- Mostly Cloudy
+- Overcast
-- 89% humidity
+- 88% humidity
-- 5 mph wind
+- 7 mph wind
-- 87% cloud cover
+- 89% cloud cover
-- 23 AQI 🟩
+- 24 AQI 🟩
 - 0.02 inches of rain in the past 24 hours